REZ3X/learn_c/README.md

 sprintf() --> print formatted data to a string (instead of console), stores result in a char array

 For loops:
+Code block run multiple time, need iteration variable initialize iteration variable using initial value,  check condition if iterator reached the final/limit value,  update iteration variable (increment/decrement)

 Operator	Effect	Typical Use Case i++	Increase by 1	Standard loop from 0…n
 ++i	Pre-increment (increase before use)	Rarely matters in for loop i += n	Increase by n	Step through array every n items i = i+n	Same as i += n	Explicit, same effect

+20/09/2025:

+While Loop:
+Code block run multiple time, need condition to check if it should continue looping Less funcional than for loop, but more flexible

+infinite loop --> while(1) or while(TRUE)

+Loop directives:

+break--> exit the loop immediately, even if condition is still true continue--> skip the rest of the current iteration and move to the next iteration

+Function:
+A block of code that performs a specific task, can be reused multiple times in a program.
+Function receive either fixed value or variable as input, process it and return the result Can only return one value, or no value (void)